 - the employee voluntarily vacates the property without notice; or

 - the right to occupy ends automatically on the termination of employment.

 It is good practice to give notice to terminate a service occupancy in circumstances when the termination of the employment are known.
 But it is not essential.

-As the ex-employee will have no security of occupation, he or she will automatically become a trespasser if he or she remains in the property.
+As the ex-employee will have no security of occupation, they will automatically become a trespasser if they remain in the property.